Research involving humans and Covid-19

-This page details additional documents that you may need to obtain prior to research commencing
+This page details additional documents or approvals that you may need to obtain prior to research commencing.

 Outwith the ethical approval process, the University has a wide range of policies and procedures that apply to its researchers; a selection of these are particularly likely to be relevant to research involving human participants, their data or samples.